 Patterns

-Patterns create a key to which all metadata in AA or GA will be associated.
+Patterns create a key to which all metadata in downstream systems (ex.
+Adobe Analytics or Snowflake) will be associated.
+They can string together fields across field sets.

 Elements include: